Data Structures and Algorithms in Java

 Subgraph

-Let us define the Subgraph class that consists of a subset of vertices and edges from the original graph:
+Let us define the class that consists of a subset of vertices and edges from the original graph:

 public class Subgraph {